Friday, September 30, 2011

 Though he didn’t appear to be dangerous, I knew I couldn’t take any chances.
 As I started to walk towards him, the crowd followed closely behind.
 I was beginning to feel woeful about what I had to do.
 I had no intention of dispatching the poor fellow.
 I had merely sent for my cache to sensationalize the moment and to provide a little drama for the gathering crowd.

-When I got within 10 yards of him, I noticed he was sitting on a rather sizeable valise.
+When I got within 10 yards of him, I noticed he was sitting on a rather large valise.
 He didn’t seem to notice us at first.
 He was tearing the covers off his sketchbook and scratching his ears with the blunt ends.
 He was murmuring something about being “a sick man, a spiteful man,” and something about his “liver hurting.”
 I stopped and watch him for a moment, listening for clues.
 However, there were none.

 Then he stood up and began slamming the trunk against the Capitol steps, not once but several times.
 With no time to lose, I loaded one paperclip onto the slender, brown rubber band between my left thumb and index finger and fired.
 The paperclip struck his right kneecap, but he refused to go down.
 He stood upright and glared at me for a second.
 Then his eyes softened; they seemed to implore me to save him.
 Instead, I fired another fastener, hitting him in the left elbow.
 He turned sluggishly around, and I fired again, this time striking him in the buttocks.
 He appeared suddenly stricken, shrunken, as though the impact had finally sunk into him.